Teaching online guidebook

 - Do a few students seem to have a similar issue/s?

 You could use tools such as a forum to directly address these, or even make an announcement (which goes to student email).
 You might choose to add a resource (self created or link to an external one), or encourage students to find a resource and share with everyone.
 Your approach will depend on the situation, time factors and your teaching role in that moment.
 Be aware of student bandwidth and limitations in accessing online (eg if they live in China) when choosing/providing resources.

 Listen to student feedback, monitor their progress, and use your learnings to 'shape' the topic from beginning to end, by making sense of what's happening 'behind the scenes'.
-This might mean providing a resource as a scaffold around a threshold concept or muddy point, or adding a section (eg extra activity) in a week that helps students to find/respond to materials more easily.
+This might mean providing a resource as a scaffold around a threshold concept or muddy point, or adding a section (eg extra activity) in a module that helps students to find/respond to materials more easily.
 Be timely – quick to respond to posts, queries, assessment etc.